-Included in "Other assets" in the accompanying Condensed Consolidated Balance Sheets.
+(3) Included in "Other assets" in the accompanying Condensed Consolidated Balance Sheets.

-Included in "Prepaid expenses and other current assets" or "Other assets" in the accompanying Condensed Consolidated Balance Sheets.
+(4) Included in "Prepaid expenses and other current assets," "Other assets," or "Other accrued liabilities" in the accompanying Condensed Consolidated Balance Sheets.

-Included in "Other accrued liabilities" in the accompanying Condensed Consolidated Balance Sheets.
-(4) (5)
+(5) Included in "Other accrued liabilities" in the accompanying Condensed Consolidated Balance Sheets.